RyanDaDeng/laravel-google-recaptcha-v3/README.md

 #### Custom implementation on Request method

-The package uses Guzzle\Http to verify, if you want to use your own request method, You can create your own class and implement
+The package has two default options to verify: Guzzle and Curl, if you want to use your own request method, You can create your own class and implement
 ```
 TimeHunter\LaravelGoogleCaptchaV3\Interfaces\RequestClientInterface
 ```

-Remember to register your implementation.
+Remember to register it in your own service provider
 ``` php
      $this->app->bind(
                 RequestClientInterface::class,